-As an acknowledged leader in value-for-money auditing, the Office periodically receives requests to meet with visitors and delegations from abroad to discuss the roles and responsibilities of the Office and to share our value-for-money and other audit experiences.
-During the audit year covered by this report, the Office hosted delegations from Vietnam (2), Gauteng Province in South Africa, and Yunnan Province in China, as well as visitors from Taiwan, Bangladesh, Cameroon, Ghana, Tanzania and Vietnam.
+As an acknowledged leader in value-for-money auditing, the Office periodically receives requests to meet with visitors and delegations from abroad to discuss the roles and responsibilities of the Office and to share our value-for-money and other audit experiences with them.
+During the audit year covered by this report, the Office met with several delegations from other countries.
+In the last few years, delegations from China have been the most frequent visitors.
+The Office also participated in a staff exchange with the Auditor General of Tasmania.